Lazzollin/hello-cordova/README.md

     $("#camera-img").attr("src", imgURL)
 }
 ```
-The Open galery button, also calls the `camera.getPicture(successCallback, errorCallback, options)` method, but passes an object `{sourceType: Camera.PictureSourceType.PHOTOLIBRARY}` as parameter to override the default `Camera.sourceType` to `Camera.PictureSourceType.PHOTOLIBRARY`, so instead of the camera, it opens up the phone's galery and lets you pick a picture from it, this will end up with a similar result as the Open camera button, with this method returning a String with the `cameraSuccess` method to be passed to `onCameraSuccess(imgURL)` to show it in the `img` tag on the top.
+The Open gallery button, also calls the `camera.getPicture(successCallback, errorCallback, options)` method, but passes an object `{sourceType: Camera.PictureSourceType.PHOTOLIBRARY}` as parameter to override the default `Camera.sourceType` to `Camera.PictureSourceType.PHOTOLIBRARY`, so instead of the camera, it opens up the phone's gallery and lets you pick a picture from it, this will end up with a similar result as the Open camera button, with this method returning a String with the `cameraSuccess` method to be passed to `onCameraSuccess(imgURL)` to show it in the `img` tag on the top.
 <br><br><br>

 ## Geo location test